-Homeless Individual: A person who lacks a fixed or regular nighttime residence or a person whose primary nighttime residence is one of the following:
+For the purposes of this policy, a homeless individual is a person who lacks a fixed or regular nighttime residence or a person whose primary nighttime residence is one of the following:

 - A supervised shelter designed to provide temporary accommodations, such as a welfare hotel or congregate shelter; - A halfway house or similar institution that provides temporary residence for persons who might otherwise be institutionalized; - A temporary accommodation in the residence of another individual.
 Homeless is defined in this manner for up to a 90-day period.
 When the homeless individual(s) moves from one residence to another, a new 90-day period begins.
-A 90-day period in one residence continues when there is a break in participation. - A place not designed for, or ordinarily used, as a regular sleeping accommodation for human beings, such as a hallway, a bus station, a lobby or similar places.
+A 90-day period in one residence continues when there is a break in participation. - A place not designed for, or ordinarily used, as a regular sleeping accommodation for human beings, such as a vehicle, a hallway, a bus station, a lobby or similar places.

-Homeless Meal Provider: A public or private non-profit establishment, such as, but not limited to, soup kitchen, temporary shelter, which is approved by the State that feeds homeless persons.
+A Homeless Meal Provider is a public or private non-profit establishment, such as, but not limited to, a soup kitchen or temporary shelter which is approved by the State and feeds homeless persons.